Skip to main content

 The Autonomous Community of Catalonia has established special percentages for the autonomous section of the deduction.

-Maximum base of the deduction
+Maximum deduction base

 The maximum base will be 9,040 euros per year.

-Amounts entitled to deduction
+Amounts eligible for deduction

-In this case, no deduction may be made for the acquisition of the new one as long as the amounts invested in it do not exceed both the price of the previous one, to the extent that it has been subject to deduction, and the capital gain exempt from reinvestment.
+In this case, no deduction may be made for the acquisition of the new one as long as the amounts invested in it do not exceed both the price of the previous one, to the extent that it has been subject to deduction, and the exempt capital gain from reinvestment.

 • The best.